wso2/performance-troubleshooting-tools/README.md

 1. Stack Samples Count by Thread State (Default report)
 2. Average CPU Usage of Threads (using both thread dump and `ps` output)

+The first report also supports detecting Java level deadlocks.